ubuntu/ubuntu-project-docs/docs/reference/exception-google-compute-engine-oslogin-Updates.rst

 ~~~~~~~~~~~~~~~~~~~~~

 If any pinned and vendored dependencies in this package change as part
-of the SRU then the following must be present in the SRU bug.
+of the SRU then the following must be present in the SRU bug:

--  Details of vendored package version changes are present in the SRU
-   bug

--  It is preferred that links to changelogs for the vendored packages
-   are also present in the SRU bug

-Changes in vendored dependencies may result in requests for additional
-testing.
+-  Name and the version bumped (to and from) of the vendored package.

+SRU members can review and ask any follow-up question(s) if they have
+any.